wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 Thus runs the story.
 The difference with your teaching is this: you insist that the world is no good and should be shunned.
 They say that distaste for the world is a passing stage, necessary yet temporary, and is soon replaced by an all-pervading love and a steady will to work with God.

-**Maharaj:**&ensp;All you say is right for the outgoing (<span data-tippy-content="Penchant, predilection towards worldly life.">pravritti</span>) path.
-For the path of return (<span data-tippy-content="Liberation from worldly existence, renunciation.">nivritti</span>), negating oneself is necessary.
+**Maharaj:**&ensp;All you say is right for the outgoïng (<span data-tippy-content="Penchant, predilection towards worldly life.">pravritti</span>) path.
+For the path of return (<span data-tippy-content="Liberation from worldly existence, renunciätion.">nivritti</span>), negating oneself is necessary.
 My stand I take where nothing (<span data-tippy-content="The great expanse, the timeless and spaceless reality; the Absolute beïng.">paramakash</span>) is; words do not reach there, nor thoughts.
 To the mind it is all darkness and silence.
 Then consciousness begins to stir and wakes up the mind (<span data-tippy-content="[*chit*, to perceive + *akash*, expanse, sky] Brahman in its aspect of limitless knowledge, the expanse of awareness.
-Variously used for consciousness, individual as well as universal.">chidakash</span>), which projects the world (<span data-tippy-content="The great expanse of existence, the universe of matter and energy.">mahadakash</span>), built of memory and imagination.
+Variöusly used for consciousness, individual as well as universal.">chidakash</span>), which projects the world (<span data-tippy-content="The great expanse of existence, the universe of matter and energy.">mahadakash</span>), built of memory and imagination.
 Once the world comes into beïng, all you say may be so.
 It is in the nature of the mind to imagine goals, to strive towards them, to seek out means and ways, to display vision, energy and courage.
 These are divine attributes and I do not deny them.
-But I take my stand where no difference exists, where things are not, nor the minds that create them.
+But I take my stand where no difference exists, where things are not, nor the minds that creäte them.
 There I am at home.
 Whatever happens does not affect me — things act on things, that is all.
 Free from memory and expectation, I am fresh, innocent and wholehearted.
 Mind is the great worker (<span data-tippy-content="The great doër.
 Mind is the great doër, for it is every busy, ever engaged in something or the other.">mahakarta</span>) and it needs rest.
 Needing nothing, I am unafraid.
 Whom should I be afraid of?
 There is no separation; we are not separate selves.
 There is only one Self: the Supreme Reality, in which the personal and the impersonal are one.

 **Q:**&ensp;All I want is to be able to help the world.